withaarzoo/Emoji-Form-Validation/README.md

 # Emoji Form Validation

 This simple HTML and CSS code snippet showcases a form field with password validation, accompanied by emoji feedback based on the entered password's validity.
-The form validates whether the password input meets the requirement of being at least six characters long.
+The form validates whether the password input meets the requirement of being at least six characters long .

 ## Preview
 ![preview](https://github.com/withaarzoo/Emoji-Form-Validation/assets/59678435/e16f2920-58dd-4a1a-b6d2-20499b11d5bf)